-You can determine your penalty and interest by visiting the department's e-Services Center at www.revenue.pa.gov.
+You can determine your penalty and interest by visiting myPATH at www.revenue.pa.gov.
 Forms REV-1630 and REV-1630A are also available on the department's website or by utilizing one of the Forms Ordering Services on Page 2 of the instructions.